Schoolforbasics/runbooks/AnacondaRepository.rst

 2. Client downloads the latest archive tarballs and expands the archive to `/installer`.
 For example, `anaconda-full-2016-07-11.tar` expands to `scratch/anaconda-full-2016-07-11/`

-:Note: The $INSTALLER_PATH variable must be set to the location of the Air Gap media as displayed below.
+.. note:: The $INSTALLER_PATH variable must be set to the location of the Air Gap media as displayed below.
 The $INSTALLER_PATH is the parent directory to the **anaconda-suite** directory.
 See examples below:

 1. For Air-Gap pen drive media mounted on `/installer`: